The Term Paper

 - All of them must be hand numbered with ink: 1, 2, 3, 4, etc.

-- Any Pus word not numbered (or that exceeds 20 total) is penalized.
-More than 4 unnumbered pus will immediately cause a rewrite.
+- Any Pus word not numbered (or that exceeds 20 total) is subject to a rewrite.

 Structure of the Term Paper